Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Results

-The temperature dependence of the Hall coefficient $R\ped{H}$ (Methods and Supplementary Section III) suggests that also in H\ped{x}TiSe\ped{2} CDW order could survive in dopant-rich areas, as shown in Fig.\,\ref{figure:2}d,e.
-In agreement with the established literature\,\cite{LiNature2016, LiaoNatCommun2021}, pristine TiSe\ped{2} exhibits both a strong CDW peak in $\rho(T)$ (black curve in Fig.\,\ref{figure:2}d, $I\ped{CDW}\approx 0.9$) and a change of sign in $R\ped{H}$ around $T\approx 215\,$K (black curve in Fig.\,\ref{figure:2}e).
-This occurs when the onset of CDW order opens a gap at the Fermi level in part of the bandstructure, causing a reconstruction in the Fermi surface\,\cite{LiNature2016, LiaoNatCommun2021}.
+In general, however, an explanation relying purely on phase separation \tcb{between H-deficient, CDW-ordered regions and H-rich, SC regions} might be too simplistic, since it is not straightforward that the presence of dopants destroys the CDW order in TiSe\ped{2} compounds.
+For example, scanning tunnelling microscopy measurements in Cu\ped{x}TiSe\ped{2} indicate that CDW order robustly survives even in Cu-rich areas where the local electron doping is large\,\cite{SperaPRB2019, SperaPRL2020}.
+On the other hand, disorder itself is able to suppress the signatures of CDW order in electric transport, as was reported in the case of irradiated NbSe\ped{2}\,\cite{ChoNatCommun2018}.
+In this context, the temperature dependence of the Hall coefficient $R\ped{H}$ (Methods and Supplementary Note 4) suggests that a weakened CDW order could survive in dopant-rich areas also in the case of H\ped{x}TiSe\ped{2}, as shown in Fig.\,\ref{figure:2}d,e.
+In agreement with the established literature\,\cite{DiSalvoPRB1976, WangAPL2018, LiaoNatCommun2021, KnowlesPRL2020}, pristine TiSe\ped{2} exhibits both a strong CDW peak in $\rho(T)$ (black curve in Fig.\,\ref{figure:2}d, $I\ped{CDW}\approx 0.9$) and a change of sign in $R\ped{H}$ around $T\approx 215\,$K (black curve in Fig.\,\ref{figure:2}e).
+This occurs when the onset of CDW order opens a gap at the Fermi level in part of the band structure, causing a reconstruction in the Fermi surface \tcb{which changes the dominant character of the charge carriers from holonic for $T \gtrsim T\ped{CDW}$ to electronic for $T \lesssim T\ped{CDW}$}\,\cite{DiSalvoPRB1976, WangAPL2018, LiaoNatCommun2021, KnowlesPRL2020}.
 An intermediate H doping (blue curve in Fig.\,\ref{figure:2}d,e) suppresses the CDW peak in $\rho(T)$ ($I\ped{CDW}\approx 0.13$) and strongly reduces the absolute value of $R\ped{H}$, but a sign change is still clearly present at $T\approx 225\,$K, indicating that the Fermi surface still undergoes a reconstruction.
-H\ped{2}TiSe\ped{2} alone (red curve in Fig.\,\ref{figure:2}d,e) exhibits no sign change in $R\ped{H}$ up to $\sim 300\,$K, and a CDW peak in $\rho(T)$ reduced to a slope change ($I\ped{CDW}\approx 0.016$).
-This could indicate that the CDW gap still opens around $\sim 200\,$K in H\ped{2}TiSe\ped{2}, but it is shifted below the Fermi level by the increasing electron doping, similar to the case of Cu\ped{x}TiSe\ped{2}\,\cite{SperaPRB2019, SperaPRL2020}.
+H\ped{2}TiSe\ped{2} alone (red curve in Fig.\,\ref{figure:2}d,e) exhibits no sign change in $R\ped{H}$ up to $\sim 300\,$K, and a CDW peak in $\rho(T)$ reduced to a slope change ($I\ped{CDW}\approx 0.016$). \tcb{However, the Hall coefficient remains strongly $T$-dependent, resulting in a tenfold reduction in $n\ped{H}$ as the sample is cooled from 300\,K to 4\,K. This freeze-out of the free charge carriers can be ascribed to the presence of trap states introduced by structural disorder, but could also be assisted by a residual partial gapping of the Fermi surface if a weakened CDW order survives in the H-rich regions.
+The absence of a sign change in $R\ped{H}$} could indicate either that the CDW gap still opens around $\sim 200\,$K in H\ped{2}TiSe\ped{2} but is partially shifted below the Fermi level by the increasing electron doping (similar to the case of Cu\ped{x}TiSe\ped{2}\,\cite{SperaPRB2019, SperaPRL2020}), or that the disorder introduced by the H intercalation suppresses long-range CDW order in the H-rich regions and allows only short-range CDW order to survive (as in the case of irradiated NbSe\ped{2}\,\cite{ChoNatCommun2018}).
+A combination of the two effects is of course also possible.